49Harsh/Video-Session-App/README.md

 ## 🎯 Usage

-### Admin/Host:
+### Host:

 1. Open your browser and navigate to `http://localhost:3000`
 2. Click the **START SESSION** button
-3. A new session will be created with a unique ID
+3. A new session will be created with a unique ID and URL
+4. **IMPORTANT**: Grant screen sharing permissions when prompted by your browser
+5. Your screen will automatically start sharing
-4. Copy the generated session URL
+6. Copy the generated session URL using the **Copy URL** button
-5. Share the URL with students/users
+7. Share the URL with viewers who want to watch your screen
-6. The video player will appear with full controls
+8. Use **Stop Sharing** button to end screen sharing

-### Student/User:
+### Viewer:

-1. Open the session URL shared by the admin (e.g., `http://localhost:3000/session/abc-123-xyz`)
+1. Open the session URL shared by the host (e.g., `http://localhost:3000/session/abc-123-xyz`)
+2. Wait for the host to start sharing their screen
-2. The video player will load automatically
+3. The shared screen will appear automatically
-3. Full controls are available:
-   - Play/Pause
-   - Volume adjustment
-   - Seek through video
-   - Fullscreen mode
-   - Settings (playback speed)
+4. Audio from the host's microphone will also be streamed
+5. You can watch in fullscreen by clicking the fullscreen button (if available)

 ## 📁 Project Structure